smy1/swlab/python/README.md

         excel = "C:/Users/user/Desktop/mc_vid/peekbaby.xlsx",
         children=None, start=None, end=None, corr=None)
 ```
-In the overlay function shown above, we need to enter several information and have an excel file ready (an example of the excel file can be downloaded [here](./peekbaby.xlsx)).
+In the overlay function shown above, we need to enter several information and have an excel file ready (an example of the excel file can be found [here](./peekbaby.xlsx)).
 - __folder__: Where is the main project folder that stores all the videos?
 As with the merge function, in this example, the main project folder is called "mc_vid", stored in the desktop by a user named "user".
 - __attempts__: Is this the first attempt to sync and overlay videos?
 If yes, enter 1, and the function will ignore the information given under "corr" (stands for "correction").
-If the number entered here is 2 or higher, the function will extract the correction information and returns an error if none is found.
+If the number entered here is 2 or larger, the function will extract the correction information and returns an error if none is found.
 - __bgcam__: Stands for "background-camera".
 What is the name of the recording that will be used as the "base" of the video?
 In this example, Python will search for a video file that has the word "baby" in the name and use it as the base video.
 - __topcam__: Stands for "top-camera".
 What is the name of the recording that will be overlaid on top of the base video?
 In this example, Python will search for a video file that has the word "screen" in the name and overlay it on top of the base video.
 - __newname__: How should Python name the new output video?
 In this example, Python will name the new video as "OMI", which stands for "omission task".